-- In standard English, sentences must have verbs.
-(How about non-standard English or other languages?) - Verbs taking S complements can influence the form of the verb in the complement:
+- In mainstream American English, sentences must have verbs.
+(How about other varieties of English or other languages?) - Verbs taking S complements can influence the form of the verb in the complement:

-I insist/\recall (that) you be here on time. - Making V the head of S helps us state such restrictions formally
+I insist/recall (that) you be here on time.

+• Making V the head of S helps us state such restrictions formally